MITLibraries/guides/touchstone_saml.md

 #### Generating application metadata

-Touchstone registers the application by consuming metadata that the SP generates. `ruby-saml` can provide this metadata on a devise configured application at `/users/auth/saml/metadata`.
+Touchstone registers the application by consuming metadata that the SP generates.

+`ruby-saml` can provide this metadata on a devise configured application at `/users/auth/saml/metadata`.

 `python3-saml` will similarly provide this metadata at whatever route is set in the view.
-Note it does not do this automagically like ruby-saml, you will need to write the view yourself...but the example given in the `python3-saml` demo app works fine, and is used in [ebooks](https://github.com/MITLibraries/ebooks/blob/4c671f6aeae8a3b6fec74ba7b8942eb0fb35d2b9/ebooks/views.py#L43_).
+Note it does not do this automagically like `ruby-saml`, you will need to write the view yourself...but the example given in the `python3-saml` demo app works fine, and is used in [ebooks](https://github.com/MITLibraries/ebooks/blob/4c671f6aeae8a3b6fec74ba7b8942eb0fb35d2b9/ebooks/views.py#L43_).